Achievable logoAchievable logo

 • Deoxy = “without oxygen” has an −H in place of an −OH at a certain position.

 • D/L = absolute configuration = the prefixes D and L indicate the absolute configuration of a sugar.
-This designation is based on the stereochemistry (3D arrangement of atoms) of the chiral carbon farthest from the carbonyl group; if the hydroxyl group on this carbon is oriented similarly to that of D-glyceraldehyde, the sugar is designated as D, while the opposite configuration is labeled L.
+This designation is based on the stereochemistry (3D arrangement of atoms) of the chiral carbon farthest from the carbonyl group.
+If the hydroxyl group on this carbon is oriented like it is in D-glyceraldehyde, the sugar is designated D; the opposite configuration is L.

 • α/β = anomeric configuration= arises when a sugar forms a cyclic structure.
 During cyclization, the carbonyl group reacts with a hydroxyl group to create a new chiral center called the anomeric carbon.

-• The β form features the hydroxyl group on the same side as the CH2OH group.
+• The β form has the hydroxyl group on the same side as the CH2OH group.

 Carbohydrate suffix: all sugars end in -ose.